The Platform info object returns information about the system, device and browser.

 - Is NW.js export

-- True when running after an NW.js export.
+- True when running after an NW.js export, and implies the platform is desktop.

 - Is web export